 Today, modern yoga studios preach breath and exercise to keep us fit and healthy, sprinkling in concepts like Dharana and Dhyana to keep a few of the other limbs of yoga alive.
 But, back in the day, yogis kept the peace by going heavy.

 Nobody goes heavier than the Pentagon.
 These days the military is hiring ‘Yoga Defense Contractors’ to deal with changes in basic training, combat readiness, and residual issues like PTSD.

-Maybe the yogis packing pistols today are just getting back to the roots of yoga.
+Maybe the yogis packing pistols straight-up today are just getting back to the roots of yoga.

 After all, even the Dalai Lama, arguably one of the most peaceable men on the planet, when asked by a schoolchild at the Educating Heart Summit in Oregon what he would do if someone came to his school with a gun, replied without hesitation, ”If someone has a gun and is trying to kill you, it would be reasonable to shoot back with your own gun.”